 Shockingly, a large number of businesses do not have a strategic customer experience plan in place.
 However, those that do are winning customers for LIFE.
 There are businesses on every corner.
 Why not set yours apart and implement a fail proof customer experience plan that keeps your customers coming back?

 Consumers want consistency.
+To engage in a failproof customer experience strategy, you’ve got to be consistent.
 When customers know what to expect, it creates loyalty, leading to a strong relationship.
 They enjoy a great experience every time.
 Inconsistency creates frustration, which leads to a decrease in customer retention.
 According to Huffington Post, 67% of customers mention bad customer experience as a reason for leaving a company and not returning.
 If the customers are not returning, then the business is not making money.

 When your business consistently exceeds customer expectations, customers often will share their experience with their friends, family, and others.
 According to the Huffington Post, 13% of customers tell 15 or more people if they’re unhappy.
-Conversely, 72% of consumers will share a positive experience with 6 or more people.
-For every positive experience shared, you just may earn a new customer.
+Conversely, 72% of consumers will share a positive experience with 6 or more people, so, for every positive experience shared, you just may earn a new customer.
 That’s why a customer experience strategy is so important to have and implement every single time.

 When you have a strategic customer experience strategy ready to execute, your associates, leaders, and shareholders know how to provide an amazing customer experience as well as handle difficult situations with customers, should those situations arise.
 It definitely takes the guess work out of your business because you have a clear process to follow.